khoppenworth/HRassessv300/docs/questionnaire-import-guide.md

 - Administrator access to the HR Assessment platform.
 - A questionnaire definition file in the supported XML format that conforms to the sample template provided with the application (`assets/templates/sample_questionnaire_template.xml`).
+- Optional: start from the Excel planning sheet (`assets/templates/questionnaire_template.xlsx`) to capture sections, items, and work-function assignments before generating the XML payload.
 - Familiarity with the work functions (e.g., WIM, ICT, HRM) that determine questionnaire availability.

 ## Preparing Your XML File